 Primitive Effects

-Note: The following text applies to Flix 0.54.0 or later.
+Note: The following text partially applies to Flix 0.53.0.
+It will not fully apply until Flix 0.54.0

 Flix comes with a collection of pre-defined primitive effects.
 Unlike algebraic and heap effects, primitive effects cannot be handled and never go out of scope.
 A primitive effect represents a side-effect that happens on the machine.
 It cannot be undone or reinterpreted.